Improving Clinical Decision Support through Interpretable Machine Learning and Error Handling in Electronic Health

-In Figure \ref{fig:time_to_sepsis}, we plot a histogram depicting the distribution of the number of hours before sepsis onset that our algorithm raises its first alert for each patient.
-We observe that the plot is concentrated around hours $6-10$ before the onset of sepsis.
-Most of our correct sepsis predictions were made $8-9$ hours before the patient developed sepsis, which is a {\it significant} lead time for clinical action.
-Eight hours is sufficient time to mitigate sepsis onset through early antibiotics, fluids, or other therapies.
+In Figure \ref{fig:time_to_pred}, we plot a histogram depicting the distribution of the number of hours before sepsis onset that our algorithm raises its first alert for a patient.
+In Figure \ref{fig:sub1}, we observe that most correct sepsis predictions were made $8-9$ hours before the patient developed sepsis, which is a {\it significant} lead time for clinical action.
+In Figure \ref{fig:sub2}, we observe that the model trained without Trust-MAPS has a more widely spread distribution of sepsis detection times, which is not a desirable property for a clinical decision support model.
+A model that raises alerts for sepsis well before the prediction window of $6-12$ hours can be prone to false positives and can lead to alarm fatigue in the clinicians, whereas sepsis alerts raises too close to the time of onset may not provide enough time to take timely action.

-For completeness, we also include the performance of the individual five candidate supervised learning algorithms we considered in this work\footnote{These algorithms were: logistic regression, logistic regression with lasso regularization, k-nearest neighbors, support vector machines, and gradient-boosted trees (XGBoost).} in {Appendix \ref{app:res}.
-We report classification metrics in Table \ref{tab:all_models}, along with the ROC and PRC curves in Figure \ref{fig:all models}.
-We also include the training time, inference time, and model size in Table \ref{tab:all_models_time}}.
-We observe that XGBoost \cite{chen2016xgboost} outperforms the other algorithms for all clusters.
-In addition, we find that XGBoost also has one of the least training and inference times.
+The \texttt{PhysioNet} Challenge \cite{Reyna2020} used a \textit{utility score} metric to evaluate sepsis prediction models, which accounts for the timing between predicted and actual sepsis onset.
+This score penalizes predictions that are significantly early or late.
+To validate Trust-MAPS as a flexible preprocessing module compatible with any machine learning pipeline, we compared its performance against the sepsis prediction model developed by Yang et al. \cite{yang2020explainable}, which used XGBoost with Bayesian Optimization and achieved the highest average utility scores of 0.522 on the \texttt{PhysioNet} dataset.
+First, we replicate their pipeline to establish a baseline, then apply it to data processed with Trust-MAPS.
+We achieved an average utility score of 0.566—an 8\% improvement over the baseline of \cite{yang2020explainable}.
+The results are documented in Table \ref{tab:benchmark_sota}.
+We can clearly see a boost in performance over the baseline.